 - 2010 — A new Women’s Education Center was completed in the space adjacent to Rosie’s Place at 887 Harrison Avenue.
 In classrooms on four floors, women could attend free onsite ESOL and Literacy classes.

-- 2015 — Rosie’s Place continues to grow, in recent years adding Self-Advocacy and Legal departments and enhancing community outreach with the launch of Outreach services, as well as a presence at Boston Public Schools and Franklin Field housing development.
+- 2015 — Rosie’s Place continues to grow, in recent years adding a Legal Program and enhancing community outreach with the launch of extensive Outreach services.
+A satellite office was established at the Franklin Field housing development as well as a growing onsite presence at Boston Public Schools.